gyadam/eatery/README.md

 This project is a simple restaurant search app where users can:
 * view a paginated list of restaurants fetched from an API
 * filter the restaurants by State and Genre
-* search for restaurants using a searchbox
+* search for restaurants using a search bar

 The application is live at: